CodeYourFuture/The-Piscine/Project-Spell-Checker/README.md

 - The website has an input that allows the user to write some text
 - The website has a way for the user to triggering a spell check
-- When triggered, the spell check should check every word in the input to see if it exists in the Basic English word list
+- When triggered, the spell check should check every word in the input to see if it exists in the Basic English dictionary
-- If the word does not exist in the word list, then it should be highlighted below the input as a spelling mistake
+- If a word does not exist in the dictionary, then it should be highlighted below the input as a spelling mistake
 - It should be obvious to the user that there is a spelling mistake, both with visuals and some explanatory text
+- If a word does not exist in the dictionary, then a mechanism should exist to add the word to the dictionary.
+Adding the word to the dictionary should re-trigger the spell check and the newly added word should no longer be highlighted
-- "Correct" words (i.e. those found in the Basic English word list) that are adjacent to punctuation (which is defined as the following characters: `,.?!":;`) should not be marked as spelling mistakes
+- "Correct" words (i.e. those found in the Basic English dictionary) that are adjacent to punctuation (which is defined as the following characters: `,.?!":;`) should not be marked as spelling mistakes
-- "Incorrect" words (i.e. those not found in the Basic English word list) that are adjacent to punctuation characters should still be marked as spelling mistakes
+- "Incorrect" words (i.e. those not found in the Basic English dictionary) that are adjacent to punctuation characters should still be marked as spelling mistakes
 - The website must score 100 for accessibility in Lighthouse
 - Unit tests must be written for at least one non-trivial function